-Long before Stephen Dorff went Somewhere with Sofia Coppola, he made his screen debut in 1987’s horror oddity The Gate.
+Long before Stephen Dorff went Somewhere, he made his screen debut in this horror oddity .

 I’m a compulsive.
 It’s no surprise that my list is full of movies about compulsion.